service-mocker/service-mocker/docs/api.md

 | --- | :-: | --- |
 | `baseURL` | string | The base URL of the new router. |

-This method creates a **new router** with the given `baseURL`.
-A base URL can be either an absolute or a relative path, the relative `baseURL` will be resolved to current origin.
+This method creates a **new router** which will be mounted on the given `baseURL`.
+A base URL can be either an absolute or a relative path:

 ```js
 // router.baseURL = 'http://localhost:3000'